 The Westman Islands were formed by undersea volcanoes between 5,000 and 10,000 years ago and are among the youngest of the world’s archipelagos.
 In 1963, the world witnessed on film the birth of its newest island, Surtsey—a UNESCO World Heritage Site—which we’ll see as we cruise past the coast.
 In 1973, the island of Heimaey was threatened by lava flows that nearly closed off its harbor.
 Visit the crater, where the earth is still hot, and take in amazing views of areas that were engulfed by lava.

 We complete our circumnavigation today and disembark in Reykjavík.
 Enjoy lunch in town, and take a soak in the gem-colored geothermal waters of the Blue Lagoon before our flight home.

-Chris will join the following departure:
+Andrew will join the following departure:

 Jul 10 - 19, 2013

 This trip is offered in association with Lindblad Expeditions.